Education in Kenya: Competency Based Curriculum (CBC), 2-6-3-3-3

 In 2017, the Competency-Based Curriculum (CBC) was launched to replace the traditional 8–4–4 system introduced by the President Moi in 1985.
 The Competency-Based Curriculum was designed by the Kenya Institute of Curriculum Development (KICD) with the aim of churning out 'engaged, empowered and ethical citizens'.

-Unlike the 8-4-4 system where learners would spend 8 years in primary education, 4 years in secondary School and 4 years at the university, the CBC curriculum runs on a 2-6-3-3-3 System of Education where basic education has been organized in three levels; Early Years Education, Middle School Education, and Senior School.
+Unlike the 8-4-4 system where learners would spend 8 years in primary education, 4 years in secondary School and 4 years at the university, the CBC curriculum runs on a 2-6-3-3-3 System of Education where basic education has been organized in three levels; Early Years Education, Middle School Education, and Senior School Education.

-Under CBC, learners will now spend 2 years in Pre-primary, 6 years in Primary (Grade 1–6), 3 years in Junior Secondary (Grade 7, 8, 9), 3 years in Senior Secondary (grade 10,11,12) and 3 years in university.
+Under CBC, learners will now spend 2 years in Pre-primary, 6 years in Primary School (Grades 1–6), 3 years in Junior School (Grades 7, 8, 9), 3 years in Senior School (Grades 10,11,12) - retaining 12 years of basic education schooling - and 3 years in university.

 The Competency-Based Curriculum puts emphasis on seven core competences namely; communication and collaboration, critical thinking and problem-solving, creativity and imagination, citizenship, digital literacy, learning to learn and self-efficacy.

 According to KICD, the traditional curriculum is teacher-centered while the CBC is learner-centered.

 Learners are constantly assessed on the seven competencies based on the following areas; Meeting Expectations (ME), Approaching Expectations (AE) and Below Expectations (BE).

-The first cohort of learners under the CBC curriculum will clear Primary Education in 2022.
-They are expected to transition to junior high school in early 2023.The government has through the ministry of education been investing in developing the infrastructure required in public schools across the country to accommodate the junior high-schoolers.
+The first cohort of learners under the CBC curriculum completed their Primary Education in 2022, and transitioned to Junior School in 2023.The government has through the Ministry of Education been investing in developing the infrastructure required in public schools across the country to accommodate the Junior School pupils.